imodpasteur/shareloc-utils/README.md

   ```

   This will install all requirements.
-It will also install this package in development mode, so that code changes are applied immediately without reinstall necessary.
+It will also install this package in development mode, so that code changes are applied immediately without requiring a reinstall.

-- Here's a list of development tools we use.
+- Here is a list of development tools we use.
   - [black](https://pypi.org/project/black/)
   - [flake8](https://pypi.org/project/flake8/)
   - [mypy](https://pypi.org/project/mypy/)